 Although just 8 miles off Cancun’s coast, Isla Mujeres feels like it is so much farther away.
 Gone are the towering resorts, loud music, and crowds.
 Instead, you will find locals and ex-pats enjoying island living.
 This tiny spit of sand is a short ferry ride away from Cancun and offers a completely different experience than what you find on the mainland.
 For one, there are no cars on the island.
 Instead, people get around on foot, by bicycle, and on golf carts.

 What to do on Isla Mujeres

 Those looking for a little more action on their visit to Isla Mujeres can take part in a handful of water sports.
-Jet ski rentals, sport fishing, and skim boarding are all popular in the area as is diving and snorkeling.
+Jet ski rentals, sport fishing, and skimboarding are all popular in the area as is diving and snorkelling.
 Isla Mujeres is ideally located for swimming with whale sharks, the world’s largest fish.
-Each spring these gentle giants arrive and allow thrill seekers the chance to swim alongside them.
+Each spring these gentle giants arrive and allow thrill-seekers the chance to swim alongside them.
 If the thought of these massive sharks passing by you is too daunting, the MUSA (Museo Subacuático de Arte) may be more your speed.
-This fascinating underwater museum can be viewed by boat, snorkeling, or diving.
+This fascinating underwater museum can be viewed by boat, snorkelling, or diving.

 A Vacation from your Vacation

 Whether you are visiting for the day or are staying on one of the islands many quaint resorts, Islas Mujeres is the perfect escape from Cancun’s chaos.
 As you will find, getting to Islas Mujeres is the easy part.
 Leaving it behind is the real struggle.

 What say you?